UCREL Summer School in corpus-based NLP

 About the UCREL NLP Summer School

-The UCREL Summer School in corpus-based natural language processing (NLP) was a new stream added last year to the highly successful series that began in 2011.
+The UCREL Summer School in corpus-based natural language processing (NLP) was a new stream added in 2016 to the highly successful series that began in 2011.
 Sponsored by UCREL at Lancaster University – one of the world's leading and longest-established centres for corpus-based research – its aim is to support students of computer science and computational linguistics in the development of advanced skills in corpus-based NLP methods.
 An additional aim is to foster interdisciplinary research and networking via joint sessions with other summer school streams.

 Who is the UCREL NLP Summer School for?